 Create an authentic log cabin feel with this large-scale wood print.
 There's no trickery with this design, it's simply emulating the look of a country lodge, so if that's the look you're after from your wood-effect wallpaper – this is the one for you.

 This cool design is perfect for adding a touch of designer style to your living room, on a budget.
 It's also washable, making it ideal for high-traffic rooms such as hallways and cloakrooms.
 With a wipeable design, this wallpaper can always retain its freshness.

-2. Wallpaper Direct Hygge Wood – best for style on a budget
+2. Wallpaper Direct Hygge Wood

 A modern take on wood panelling, this smart design features interlocking wooden blocks that create a chevron pattern.

 The richly detailed wood-effect wallpaper design has a decidedly Scandinavian feel to it – it is named Hygge too!
 The distressed grey and white finish can help your home give off a Sandi-meets-country vibe.